On algebraic closure in pseudofinite fields: Geometric Representation

-(ii $\implies$ i).
-For the converse, we may assume $F$ contains the $p^n$'th roots of unity.
-We assume that $Th(F)$ is pseudo-finite.
-So $Th(F)$ is the restriction to $Fix(\si)$ of a completion $T$ of the theory ACFA of algebraically closed fields with an automorphism $\si$.
-If $A$ is a substructure of a model of $T$ and $\acl(A)=A$, it is known that any automorphism of $(A,\si)$ is elementary; in particular any automorphism $\tau$ of $(A,\si)$ restricts to an automorphism of $Fix(\si)$, elementary in the sense of $Th(F)$.
+As $Th(F)$ is pseudo-finite, it is the restriction to $Fix(\si)$ of a completion $T$ of the theory ACFA of algebraically closed fields with an automorphism $\si$.
 We refer to \cite{CH} for basic facts about ACFA.
+In particular, If $A$ is a substructure of a model of $T$ and $\acl(A)=A$, then any automorphism $\tau$ of $(A,\si)$ is elementary; so $\tau$ restricts to an automorphism of $Fix(\si)$, elementary in the sense of $Th(F)$.